Galaxy Quenching from Cosmic Web Detachment: Introduction

+In this section we describe other non-linear processes that can be described as CWD mechanisms in their ability to trigger star formation quenching.
+In the rest of this paper we use the terms CWD and web detachment interchangeably.

-Figure \ref{fig:toy_model} shows toy models of three basic processes that can result in CWD: i) major merger, ii) satellite accretion and iii) cosmic web infall/crossing.
-Note that it is possible that galaxies inside voids and walls could remain attached to their web of filaments while experiencing a reduced or even halted gas accretion due to the super Hubble expansion characteristic of under-dense regions \citep{Weygaert93,Schaap07,Aragon11}.
+Figure \ref{fig:toy_model} shows cartoons of basic processes that induce CWD: i) major merger, ii) satellite accretion and iii) cosmic web infall/crossing.
+As we discuss in the next section, in these processes, matter streams cross on scales larger than the scales of each halo.
 In all cases presented in Fig. \ref{fig:toy_model} the initially star-forming galaxy is connected to a web of primordial filaments from which it accretes gas.
 Subsequent non-linear interactions between the galaxy and a nearby structure (other galaxy, a group or a large filament/wall) detaches the galaxy from its web of feeding filaments.
 Following the CWD event, the galaxy can no longer accrete cold gas and star formation stops.
-Note that in the case of a major merger as assume that the newly merged halo could remain connected to its primordial filaments.
-However, these filaments are not connected to the galaxy's core.
+Note that in the case of a major merger the newly merged halo could remain loosely connected to its primordial filaments.
+However, these filaments do no penetrate to the galaxy's core \citep{Dekel09}.
 A similar situation occurs in the case of satellite accretion.
-After web detachment the filaments originally attached to the satellite could remain connected to the larger halo but are not able to inject gas into the satellite galaxy.
+After web detachment the filaments originally attached to the satellite could remain connected to its parent halo but are not able to inject gas into the satellite galaxy.
 CWD by interaction with filaments and walls may be an important quenching mechanism for dwarf galaxies \citep{Benitez13}.